EasyPost/easy-ui/documentation/specs/Toast.md

 ## Overview

 The `Toast` component displays a brief non-disruptive message to the user as a result of an action taken.
-The displayed message is accompanied by an associated `status` icon and cannot be manually dismissed. **Not** to be used to display critical information such as a system failure, see the `Alert` component for such behavior.
+The displayed message is accompanied by an associated `status` icon and cannot be manually dismissed. **Not** to be used to display critical information such as a system failure, see the `AlertBanner` component for such behavior.

 ### Use Cases